Scholarships and Aid

 Both academic achievements and exceptional abilities are recognized through merit- and talent-based scholarships that do not need to be repaid.

-Grants are need-based awards funded by the federal or state governments.
-Grants are gift aid and do not need to be paid back.
+These need-based awards are funded from a range of sources and are gift aid that do not need to be paid back.

 Federal student loans can be borrowed in students’ or parents’ names and must be repaid, through generally at a significantly lower interest rate than other private loans.
 Learn more about student loans.

 This government-funded campus employment program is available to students who demonstrate financial need.

 Students participating in the ROTC program may be eligible for both Army and North Park scholarships to assist with the costs of attending college.